ayushsarode/CardConnect/Contributing.md

 ## How to Contribute?

-If you're new to open source or just looking to contribute to a project in Hactoberfest, here are some steps to help you get started:
+If you're new to open source or just looking to contribute to a project in Hactoberfest for practice, here are some steps to help you get started:
 <br>
 1. Register for Hacktoberfest on the official website: [Hacktoberfest](https://hacktoberfest.digitalocean.com/)